andifunke/topic-labeling/README.md

 full nlp-pipeline based on the spacy framework and the German language models.
 Includes tokenization, sentence splitting, POS-tagging, lemmatization (based on an extension of the IWNLP lemmatizer), named entity recognition and dependency parser (for noun-chunk tagging).
-Already fixes some common misclassification issues, but in general the accuracy of the spacy nlp-pipeline could be further improved.
+Already fixes some common mis-classification issues, but in general the accuracy of the spacy nlp-pipeline could be further improved.

 - [nlp_processor.py](nlp_processor.py):<br>